yuvaraja402/Skin-Cancer-Convolution-Neural-Networks/README.md

 ## Machine learning Model used - Convolution Neural Networks

 ### Goal
-Train a Convolution Neural Networks model to predict and classify the type of skin cancer from any given image.
+Train a Convolution Neural Networks model to predict and classify the type of skin cancer from any given :file_folder: image.

 ### Dataset
 Source : https://www.isic-archive.com/#!/onlyHeaderTop/gallery

-Size of dataset was 49.9 Gigabytes, our systems could handle only 1500 images at a time during training.
+Size of dataset was 49.9 Gigabytes, our systems could handle only 1500 :file_folder: images at a time during training.
 So this project was stored, processed and run on an Amazon EC2-P2 instance.

 ### Quick info